Towards Evaluation of Cross-document Coreference Resolution Models Using Datasets with Diverse Annotation Schemes: Coreference anaphora in CDCR

 \subsubsection{Relations}

 The annotation schemes differ in the strength of the coreferential relations that link the mentions, i.e., identity or more loose relations that include bridging and near-identity.

-ECB+ links mentions into the chains if (1) mentions are related with strict identity, e.g., ``the United States'' -- ``the U.S.'', (2) VP-mentions belong to the same event as of participant, location, and time, (3) NP-mentions refer to the same named entity (NE), e.g., country, organization, location, person, or the same entity as of action, time, and location and matches grammar constraints, e.g., number and gender \cite{cybulska2014guidelines}.
-Therefore, if an article that reports on immigration to the US covers either two points in time within a couple of weeks difference or if the immigrants are located on multiple spots on the immigration way, annotators will need to create multiple separate entities for the entity ``immigrants.''
+ECB+ links NP-mentions within and across the documents if these mentions refer to the same participant, location, or time, e.g., ``the U.S.’’ -- ``America’’ refer to the same entity across multiple documents.
+ECB+ links the action mentions into one chain if (1) the mentions are related with strict identity, (2) VP-mentions belong to the same event, i.e., have similar attributes of participant(s), location, and time (could be verbal or nominal mention) \cite{cybulska2014guidelines}.
+Therefore, if an article that reports on immigration to the US covers either two points in time within a couple of weeks difference or if the immigrants are located on multiple spots on the immigration way, annotators will need to create various separate entities for the entity ``immigrants.''

-NewsWCL50 links the mentions if they are coreferential with a mix of identity and bridging relations \cite{Poesio1998}: (1) mentions refer to the same entity/event including subject-predicate coreference (e.g., ``Donald Trump'' -- ``the newly-minted president''), (2) synonym relations, (e.g., ``a caravan of immigrants'' -- ``a few hundred asylum seekers''), (3) metonymy (e.g., ``the Russian government'' -- ``the Kremlin''), (4) metonymy/holonymy (e.g., ``the U.S.-Mexico border'' -- ``the San Ysidro port of entry''), (5) mentions are linked with definition-like verbs or phrases that establish association (e.g., ``Kim Jong Un'' -- ``Little Rocket Man'' or ``crossing into the U.S.'' -- ``a crisis at the border''), (6) meet GPE definitions as of ACE annotation \cite{linguistic2008ace} (e.g., ``the U.S.'' -- ``American people'), (7) mentions are elements of one set (e.g., ``guaranteed to disrupt trade'' -- ``drove down steel prices'' -- ``increased frictions'' as members of a set ``Consequences of tariff imposition'').
-The annotation scheme requires to annotate the generic use of mentions with ``part-of'' relations referring to GPEs.
-For example, always annotate mentions of the police as referring to the U.S. because the biased language used to report about the police can affect the perception of the U.S. in general \cite{hamborg2019codebook}.
+NewsWCL50 links the mentions if they are coreferential with a mix of identity and bridging relations \cite{Poesio1998}: (1) mentions refer to the same entity/event including subject-predicate coreference (e.g., ``Donald Trump'' -- ``the newly-minted president''), (2) synonym relations (e.g., ``a caravan of immigrants'' -- ``a few hundred asylum seekers''), (3) metonymy (e.g., ``the Russian government'' -- ``the Kremlin''), (4) metonymy/holonymy (e.g., ``the U.S.-Mexico border'' -- ``the San Ysidro port of entry''), (5) mentions are linked with copular verbs, e.g., ``be’’ or ``seem’’ or other phrases that establish association, such as ``call’’ in ``Trump called Kim Jong Um a Little Rocket Man’’ (e.g., ``Kim Jong Un'' -- ``Little Rocket Man'' or ``crossing into the U.S.'' -- ``a crisis at the border''), (6) mentions meet GPE definitions as of ACE annotation \cite{linguistic2008ace} (e.g., ``the U.S.'' -- ``American people'), (7) mentions are elements of one set (e.g., ``guaranteed to disrupt trade'' -- ``drove down steel prices'' -- ``increased frictions'' as members of a set ``Consequences of tariff imposition'').
+The annotation scheme requires annotating the generic use of mentions with ``part-of'' relations referring to GPEs.
+For example, annotators must always annotate mentions of the police as referring to the U.S. because the biased language used to report about the police can affect the perception of the U.S. in general \cite{hamborg2019codebook}.